 "The DOCK commission gave me time to continue my research and documentation of Irish wildlife, looking particularly at moths.
 Visiting new locations, specifically in Leitrim, to broaden and enhance my research.
 Collaborating and consulting with Tommy Early, a local organic farmer, who has protected and conserved the bog on his land and planted 20 acres of nursery trees.
 He’s also experienced in studying moths.
-His knowledge in Irish biodiversity gave insight into my subject matter and further develop my work.
+His knowledge of Irish biodiversity gave insight into my subject matter and further develop my work.

 Moths play an important role in our ecosystem.
-They are night-time pollinators supporting the growth of dozens of plants in our country sides and unfortunately, their population have been declining since the 1970’s.
-With the help of Tommy Early I began to study and identify the different species of moths in my area.
+They are night-time pollinators supporting the growth of dozens of plants in our countryside and unfortunately, their population have been declining since the 1970’s.
+With the help of Tommy Earley I began to study and identify the different species of moths in my area.
 I gathered this research through various methods; a moth trap to capture and photograph them, without causing harm, as well as various books for identifying and learning about the different species.

 I used these images to create drawings of the moths on torn paper, focusing on forms and textures.
 Inspired by how moths navigate, and their flight pattern when approaching light I created a floral print collage, directly printing plants from the studied environment in a circular, implying a light source.